-Created specifically for Artspace, Centre of the Centre is a major new commission that traces the origins of life and its regenerative forces, iterated through video, performance and sculpture.
+Centre of the Centre is a major new commission that traces the origins of life and its regenerative forces, iterated through video, performance and sculpture.
 The exhibition will be presented at Artspace, Sydney in 2019 and at The University of Queensland Art Museum in 2020.

 The Australian-born, Paris-based contemporary artist works across film, performance, installation and painting.
 This ambitious new commission offers O’Callaghan an opportunity to further explore her ever-expanding fields of influence and demonstrates the remarkable range of her artistic practice.
 Centre of the Centre will be O’Callaghan’s first largescale exhibition in an Australian public institution.
 The exhibition comprises three distinct yet interrelated works – a large-scale video work, a performative aspect and selected glass sculptures.